Field extension of real values of physical observables in classical theory can help attain quantum results: Bell inequality and the corresponding upper bound

 \subsection{Bell inequality}

 Bell inequality is a mathematical inequality involving certain averages of correlations of measurements, derived using the assumptions of locality and realism.
+In classical physics, for a system, all observables should have exact values before measurements and different systems cannot affect each other instantly any more once they are separated.
+This is what locality and realism mean and the core belief of classical physics.
 Bell showed that quantum mechanics violates this inequality.
 That is, quantum mechanics cannot be both local and realistic.
 The setting is as follows.
 There are two observers, Alice (A) and Bob (B).
 Each of them has two experimental settings: A(a) and A(a') for Alice, and B(b) and B(b') for Bob.
-And all these observables are dichotomic, taking real values $\pm 1$.
+And all these observables are dichotomic, that is, taking values from $\{1£¬ -1\}$.

-To explain possible randomness of measured values of an observable in experiments, we assume the existence of variables $\lambda \in \Lambda$, which determine the value of each quantity, and which may in principle remain hidden from observation with currently available measuring technology.
-Such variables are usually referred to as ``hidden variables''.
-Each run of an experiment corresponds to a realization of the random variable, $\lambda$, with a probability distribution $\rho(\lambda)$ for $\lambda=\lambda$.
-The correlation function of the experiment which involves the measurements of A(a) and B(b) at Alice and Bob's laboratories respectively, is denoted as E(a,b), and is defined as follows:
+In classical physics, for a system, physical quantities may have many different values and it is the system's state that decides which value these physical quantities take.
+And thinking classically, if values of some quantities show randomness for a system, then to explain possible randomness in experiments, there should be some unknown variable $\lambda \in \Lambda$, which helps us to give a complete description for a sytem's state and determines the value of each quantity, and which may in principle remain hidden from observation with currently available measuring technology.
+Such variable is usually referred to as hidden variables.
+Each run of an experiment corresponds to a realization of the random variable $\lambda$ with a probability distribution $\rho(\lambda)$.
+The correlation function $E(a,b)$ of the experiment which involves the measurements of $A(a)$ and $B(b)$ at Alice and Bob's laboratories is defined by

-Here, $A(a,\lambda)$ denotes the value of the observable $A(a,\lambda)$ when $A(a)$ is measured by Alice in the run of the experiment corresponding to $\lambda=\lambda$.
-Similarly for $B(b,\lambda)$. $A(a,\lambda)$ and $B(b,\lambda)$ are allowed to assume the real values $+1$ or $-1$.
-Similar definitions as in (\ref{eq-corr}) can be given for the other measurement settings.
-Then the Bell inequality can be expressed as
+Here, $A(a,\lambda)$ denotes the value of the observable $A(a)$ corresponding to $\lambda$.
+Strictly, the hidden variable $\lambda$ in $A(a, \lambda)$ decides which value this quantity actually takes.
+The famous Bell inequality states that

-This inequality is valid in any physical theory that is local and realistic, and where we have allowed the physical observables to assume the values $\pm 1$.
+This inequality is valid in any physical theory that is local and realistic, where the involved physical observables take values from $\{+1, -1\}$.
 We refer to the expression on the left-hand-side of (\ref{eq-bell}) as the Bell expression.
-If in any theory, the Bell expression exceeds the value 2, the theory cannot be both local and realistic.
+In any theory, if the Bell expression exceeds the value 2, then the theory cannot be both local and realistic.
 Quantum mechanics happens to be such a theory.